cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 - Server with Centos 7.4 OS

-- Second hard drive or (3) partitions for the installation.
+- Not working Second hard drive or (3) partitions for the installation.

 ----